Last Updated on April 28, 2023

 Read More: The NC Tripping North Carolina Travel Map

-History of the NC Transportation Museum
+History of the North Carolina Transportation Museum

 As we mentioned earlier, the Museum sits on a historic site.
 The complex was once the Southern Railway’s largest steam locomotive repair factory.